harshita2201301024/obsidian/data/personal/Overall Investment.md

 4. 13 lakh house -> 3k per month
    this is very old construction. front is 6 only. it's 28 gaj only.
 5. 60 lakh house -> 6.5k per month
+   90 gaj house. ground and first floor. ground floor, my monther in law lives and first floor is on rent 6.6k per month.